Carl-Henric/ms3/README.md

 Roboto has been used in various font-weights and colours.

 #### Paragraph
-Roboto hase been used in paragraphs fir its great readability on small devices.
+Roboto hase been used in paragraphs for its great readability on small devices.

 ### Icons
 [Fontawesome](https://fontawesome.com/) has been used for all icons, works great has a wide range of icons.

 ### Colours
-Tha main colours scheme is white, grey and black.
+The main colours scheme is white, grey and black.
 With dashes of dark forrest green, dark brown and orange.
 The greyscale give it serious and light feeling and the colours made it more intresting.

 ---